Signed URL Verification

 Production enhancement — add delimiter and agent binding:

-https://cdn.provider.com/premium/article.html ?expires=1773451434 &agent_id=sha256(LIC-BUYER-001) &txn_id=txn-mp-93a7f2 &sig=HMAC-SHA256(baseURL\nexpires\nagent_id\ntxn_id, secret)agent_id— SHA-256 hash of the agent’s license ID.
-The URL parameteragent_idcarries the value from proto’sTransactionResponse.agent_identity_hashfield (SHA-256 of the agent’s license ID).txn_id— transaction ID for reconciliation and single-use enforcement.\ndelimiter between fields prevents canonicalization ambiguity (as noted in the threat model’s HMAC implementation note).
+https://cdn.provider.com/premium/article.html ?expires=1773451434 &agent_id=NzbLsXh8uDCcd-6MNwXF4W_7noWXFZAfHkxZsRGC9Xs &txn_id=txn-mp-93a7f2 &sig=HMAC-SHA256(baseURL\nexpires\nagent_id\ntxn_id, secret)agent_id— the agent’sagent_identity_hashfromTransactionResponse: the RFC 7638 JWK Thumbprint (SHA-256, base64url) of the agent’s Ed25519 request-signing key.
+Because it is part of the HMAC input, a URL holder cannot swap the Exchange-issued value.txn_id— transaction ID for reconciliation and single-use enforcement.\ndelimiter between fields prevents canonicalization ambiguity (as noted in the threat model’s HMAC implementation note).

 HMAC Canonicalization